Punarvasu

 Punarvasu is a Nakshatra in Hindu astrology, which refers to the two brightest stars in the constellation of Gemini: Castor and Pollux.

 Astrology

 Punarvasu extends from 20 degrees 00 minutes of Mithun (Gemini) to 03 degrees 20 minutes of Karka (Cancer).

+Astrological significance

+In Hindu astrology, Punarvasu is ruled by Jupiter (Guru) and symbolized by a quiver of arrows, signifying renewal, restoration, and return.
+Its presiding deity is Aditi, the mother of the gods, representing nurturing, abundance, and universal support.
+This nakshatra is associated with optimism, resilience, and the ability to recover from adversity.

 Ramayana

 Punarvasu is the birth nakshatra of Lord Rama:

 The word Punarvasu is derived from Puna+ Vasu, which means return, renewal, restoration or repetition.
 The 12 Adityas were born of Kashyapa in the womb of Aditi.
 The 12 Adityas are Indra, Vaga, Vayu, Twasta, Varuna, Aryama, Pusa, Mitra, Agni, Parjyanya, Vivaswan and Dinakar.
 The mother Aditi of whom the Gods are born is the repository of everything good-truth, generosity, magnanimity, purity, aristocracy, beauty and renown.
 It follows that this star is the cause for these virtues.
 To start afresh after having once broken off, to start a new life, to come back from a distant land-all.
 Punarvasu signifies these.
 It stands for freedom from restriction and limitation, and boundless space.